j-palacio/Chirp/README.md

 The Twitter Clone is open-source and released under the [GNU General Public License](https://choosealicense.com/licenses/gpl-3.0/)

 ## Contact
-For any inquiries or questions regarding the Twitter Clone application, please contact me at d_jurma@yahoo.com
+For any inquiries or questions regarding the Chirp application, please contact me at jaypalacio95@gmail.com